CSCfi/csc-user-guide/docs/computing/connecting.md

 ## Using graphics

 NoMachine virtual desktop is the recommended way to use applications that use graphics in Puhti.
 It is possible to use X-term connections too, but NoMachne is Faster and better in many ways.
-On of the benefits of NoMachine virtual desktop is that you can keep your Puhti connection active, eventhough the connection to the virtual desktop is closed.
-Thus NoMachine is a good option for long interactive processes.
+On of the benefits of NoMachine virtual desktop is that you can keep your Puhti connection active, even though the connection to the virtual desktop is closed.
+Thus NoMachine is a good option for long interactive processes, with or whitout graphics.

 *   [NoMachie instructions for Puhti](../support/tutorials/nomachine-usage.md)